 $\P_3$ .
-The theory explaining life design is Darwin's (1859) theory of evolution, which is the main biological theory, see Dobzhansky (1973).
-The theory of evolution by natural selection explains how life resolves the survival problem, and then it is an intentional theory, see §13.
-In resolving the survival problem of moving beings, evolution designed the animal brain, which is then an intentional device.
-So, as anticipated by Hume (1748), see §8, causality is a brain tool designed by evolution to resolve the survival problem.
-A product of the evolutionary process of the animal brain is the human brain, which is Turing complete, as stated by the law of Post, see §14.
+The theory explaining life design is Darwin's (1859) theory of evolution by natural selection, which is the main biological theory, see Dobzhansky (1973).
+The theory of evolution explains how life resolves the survival problem, and then it is an intentional theory, see §13.
+In resolving the survival problem of moving beings, evolution designed the animal brain, which is then an intentional organ.
+So, as anticipated by Hume (1748), see §8, causality is a brain device designed by evolution to resolve the survival problem.
+A product of the evolutionary process of the animal brain is the human brain, which is Turing complete, as stated by the law of Post, see §14, a law which can be explained evolutionarily, see §18.
 As Turing completeness is a computational property, the law of Post is computational, and then it is not physical and it is not reducible to physics, as argued by Putnam (1988), see Casares (I).

-$\P 4 \cdot$ The law of Post is the fundamental law of cognition, and then of psychology, and one of its consequences is that the causal laws of nature are necessarily computable functions, implying that the laws of physics are computable.
+$\P 4 \cdot$ The law of Post is the fundamental law of cognition, and then of psychology, and one of its consequences is that the causal laws of nature are necessarily computable functions, implying that the laws of physics are computable, see §15.
 This way, as we said above, biology explains physics by explaining the subject who is doing physics.

-§23 Science and engineering are in a positive feedback loop
+§26 Science and engineering are in a positive feedback loop